Arakne/ArakneSwf/README.md

 foreach ($extractor->exported() as $name => $id) {
     $character = $extractor->character($id);
 }

+// If you want to parse multiple SWF files, it's advised to call `release()` method on the extractor
+// when you are done with it.
+This will free the memory used by the extractor and help the garbage collector.
+$extractor->release();
 ```

 If you want a custom rendering format, you can implement [`Arakne\Swf\Extractor\Drawer\DrawerInterface`](./src/Extractor/Drawer/DrawerInterface.php)